-Note: ART 121 recommended
+Prerequisite: ART 121 recommended, but not required

 Provides on introduction to the basic techniques and unique aspects of materials involved in the use of either transparent or opaque water media or both.
 Color theory is included.

 ART 127 Landscape Drawing I